 Hit-and-run driver struck woman who was lying on Midtown Anchorage street, police say

 Jun.
-17—A woman was badly injured early Thursday when a vehicle struck her while she was lying in a roadway in Midtown Anchorage, police said.
+18—A woman was badly injured early Thursday when a vehicle struck her while she was lying in a roadway in Midtown Anchorage, police said.

 The driver left the scene, and it was not immediately clear why the woman was in the road, police said in an online statement.